lvash/Ecological_Genomics/Online_Notebook.md

 * Some are more resistant, some are vulnerable
 * Hours to days until loss of turgor, lesions, arms are falling off, insides explode, goo
 * The pathogen is unknown: no viral load studies
-* First report in 2012, intensified in 2013, really bad 2014, less severe now
+* First report in 2012, intensified in 2013, really bad 2014 (never as severe/widely distributed as then), less severe now
-* Densovirus implicated; could be opportunistic after host is sick
+* Densovirus (DNA virus) implicated; could be opportunistic after host is sick
 * Previous outbreaks in 1970s in Monterey Bay and Baja, CA area and Densovirus present in museum specimens
+* Goop is byproduct of being sick and inability to enact collagen
+* Seems more prevalent intertidally than subtidally because colder water/less stress in subtidal areas
-* [Link to map](data.piscoweb.org/marine1/seastardisease.html) - blue dots are not currently observed
+* [Link to map](http://data.piscoweb.org/marine1/seastardisease.html) - blue dots are not currently observed

+**Actual study:**
+* *Pisaster ochraceus* is the subject of this study: found from Alaska to Baja
-Took sick sea star, chopped it up and put it in the water with healthy, did a time course
+* Took sick sea star, chopped it up and put it in the water with healthy, did a time course - not this study?

-*Pisaster ochraceus* is the subject of this study: found from Alaska to Baja
+* Came healthy, developed disease on their own
+* Maintained in individual aquaria
+* Collected from two sites: intertidal and subtidal around Monterey (super diverse between/within populations)
+* MM abbrevation: fluctuated between sick and healthy
+* Sampling
+	+ Epidermal biopsy
+	+ Extracted total RNA
+	+ Poly-A tail selection for mRNA
+	+ Sequenced on 5 Illumina HiSeq lanes
+	+ Amplified out ribosomal 16S for all microbes
+	+ 16S data and images for all 93 samples and 'holes' in data table
+* Which individuals or days to subset for question?

+Questions:
+* Does genetic diversity/variance relate to becoming sick?
+* Resistance genes for those that stayed healthy and went from sick to healthy
+* Intertidal versus subtidal: genetic differences (local adaptation) or gene expression?
+* Just within intertidal healthy versus sick genetic differences
+* All individuals died versus stayed alive: genetic differences/gene expression?
+* Heritability of microbiome (day as replicate)
+* Microbiome through time
+* Immune related genes (reverse pathology); specific classes of genes; respond if there is a virus present

 ------ <div id='id-section5'/>